unioslo/cerebrum/testsuite/ansible/README.md

 The host that executes the actual modules, requires the following packages:

 - python
-- python-simplejson (if running on a python version without a built-in json module)
-- python-psycopg2 (for the ansible postgresql modules)
-- yum-utils (for the ansible yum module)
+- yum-utils

-TODO: Create test user.
-Should ansible do this?
+All other dependencies should be installed by the roles that depends on them.

 ## Ansible extensions

-This folder contains some custom modules and plugins.
+The Cerebrum ansible playbooks depends on some custom modules and plugins, which are defined within this folder.

-TODO: Document better?

 ### Modules